What We Do

 Liaison to the following departments: 2, 4, 16 and Freshmen

 Meredith counsels students in Civil and Environmental Engineering, Mechanical Engineering, Architecture, Urban Studies and Planning, and the Center for Real Estate.
 In addition, she is an instructor for the Freshmen/Alumni Summer Internship Program (F/ASIP) and is the office liaison for multicultural groups.
 Meredith holds an M.Ed. in Higher Education Administration from Suffolk University and a B.A. from Stonehill College.
-Her experience includes five years in Higher Education, with a primary emphasis on career counseling.
+Her experience includes over 5 years in Higher Education, with a primary emphasis on career counseling.

 Assistant Director for Postdoctoral Scholars